 A Kubernetes cluster is a form of Kubernetes deployment architecture.
 Basic Kubernetes architecture exists in two parts: the control plane and the nodes or compute machines.
 Each node could be either a physical or virtual machine and is its own Linux environment.
 Every node also runs pods, which are composed of containers.

 Kubernetes architecture components or K8s components include the Kubernetes control plane and the nodes in the cluster.
-The control plane or master machine components include the Kubernetes API server, Kubernetes scheduler, Kubernetes controller manager, and etcd.
+The control plane machine components include the Kubernetes API server, Kubernetes scheduler, Kubernetes controller manager, and etcd.
 Kubernetes node components include a container runtime engine or docker, a Kubelet service, and a Kubernetes proxy service.

 Kubernetes Control Plane